The SAGES Program and Physical Education – Effective Fall 2018

+A student’s First Seminar and two University Seminars must include a course from each of the three thematic areas: Natural World, Social World, and Symbolic World.
 Students who complete their First Seminar requirement with FSCC 100 or FSCC 110 may fulfill the University Seminar requirement by choosing two courses from any two of the three thematic areas.

 University composition requirement – SAGES writing portfolio: Students develop a writing portfolio comprising final graded writing assignments from the First Seminar and University Seminars.
-The writing portfolio is due the semester after completing the final University Seminar.
+The Writing Portfolio is due the semester after completing the final University Seminar.

-Departmental Seminar (three credit hours): The Departmental Seminar includes seminar-based discussion as well as instruction and experience in the kinds of writing characteristic of the Departmental Seminar’s discipline.
+Departmental Seminar (three credit-hours): The Departmental Seminar includes seminar-based discussion as well as instruction and experience in the kinds of writing characteristic of the Departmental Seminar’s discipline.
 It is taken after the completion of the University Seminars, ordinarily in the fourth–sixth semester of study.
 The Departmental Seminar may be taken in the department of the student’s major or in another department.
 Some majors include and specify a department seminar.
 Please review the specific requirements of your major(s) in the General Bulletin.

-Senior Capstone (three to six credit hours): The Senior Capstone assimilates the knowledge and skills gained throughout the educational process.
+Senior Capstone (three to six credit-hours): The Senior Capstone assimilates the knowledge and skills gained throughout the educational process.
 Students engage in a unique one- or two-semester experience designed in consultation with a faculty member.
 Each Capstone Experience must include these key elements: